songmingping/songmingping.github.io/content/research/Adaptive Audience/index.md

 ---
-title: Adaptive Audience
-summary: An example of using the in-built project page.
+title: Adaptive Audience(in submission for CHI PLAY 24,more details will released after publication)
+summary: a system enhancing VR exergame experiences by adapting to player emotions.
+It employs reinforcement learning to dynamically adjust NPC behavior, sound, and scale based on real-time emotional feedback.
+Focusing on positive, neutral, and negative audience types, the system aims to create immersive, emotionally resonant gaming experiences.
+This innovation extends beyond gaming, offering insights into emotional interaction and the potential of adaptive technology in entertainment.
 tags:
+  - Reinforcement learning
+  - Human-Computer Interaction
   - Deep Learning
-  - Machine learning
-date: '2016-04-27T00:00:00Z'
+date: '2023-05-01T00:00:00Z'

 # Optional external URL for project (replaces project detail page).
 external_link: ''

 image:
-  caption: Photo by rawpixel on Unsplash
+  caption:
-  focal_point: Smart
+  focal_point:

 # links:
 #   - icon: twitter